Customerly/wordpress-live-chat-plugin/trunk/readme.txt

 == Screenshots ==

-1. Give your customers the support they deserve with your new Free Live Chat
+1. Give your customers the support they deserve with your new AI Chatbot
 2. Keep live chat under control with the conversation inbox.
 3. Customize your live chat as you prefer.
 Change Live Chat color, Icon and much more.
 4. Start a Video Live Chat with your customers with just one click.